ibmdb/node-ibm_db/INSTALL.md

 ### 8.4 Running Verification Tests

-To run the validation tests, update `node-ibm_db/test/config.testConnectionStrings.zos.json` with your database credentials (DSN, UID, PWD).
+To run the validation tests, update `node-ibm_db/test/config.zos.json` with your database credentials (DSN, UID, PWD).

-Set the `IBM_DB_SERVER_TYPE` environment variable to `ZOS` if you are connecting to a z/OS Db2 database.
+Set the `IBM_DB_SERVER_TYPE` environment variable to `"ZOS"` if you are connecting to a z/OS Db2 database.

 ```sh
 export IBM_DB_SERVER_TYPE="ZOS"